 Multimodal Level of Service (MMLOS) for Lake Street was evaluated using state-of-the-practice techniques for each mode of transportation.
-The pedestrian score is based on built environment factors that affect bicyclist comfort.
+The pedestrian score is based on built environment factors that affect walkability.
+The bicyclist score, Level of Traffic Stress (LTS), is based on roadway factors that affect bicyclist comfort.
 The transit score is based on factors that affect transit vehicle reliability and built environment factors that affect a transit passenger's experience.
-Performance for automobiles is based on roadway segment level of service (LOS), which accounts for vehicle transit passenger's experience. which accounts for vehicle delay at intersections.
+Performance for automobiles is based on roadway segment level of service (LOS), which accounts for vehicle delay at intersections.
 Alternative C most improves the pedestrian score of Lake Street by removing on-street parking.
-Each alternative significantly change automobile LOS as compared to the existing configuration.
+Each alternative similarly improves bicyclist comfort (Level of Traffic Stress) and the transit score as compared to the existing configuration.
+No alternatives significantly change automobile LOS as compared to the existing configuration.